linmx0130/PaperNotes/notes.md

+### Semantically Decomposing the Latent Spaces of Generative Adversarial Networks
+* Authors: Chris Donahue, Akshay Blasubramani, Julian McAuley, Zachary C. Lipton
+* Index: arXiv 175.07904
+* Reading date: 26/05/2017
+* Categories: Machine Learning
+* Tag: Generative Adversarial Networks

+This work presents a new algorithm to decomposing the latent spaces of GAN without specific loss function.
+The proposed method decomposes the latent space into an identity space, which controls the identity portion of latent codes, and a observation space, which takes effects on the presenting attributes like pose and lighting.
+A pairwise training scheme is used to make different codes work in different ways.

+The experiments on MS-CeleA and Amazon shoes datasets show the effectiveness of the proposed method in building identity latent codes.
+The proposed architectures sheds lights on controlling the latent spaces of GANs.

 ### Better Text Understanding Through Image-To-Text Transfer
 * Authors: Karol Kurach, Sylvain Gely, Michal, Jastzebski, Philip Haeusser, Olivier Teytaud, Damien Vincent, Olivier Bousquet
 * Index: arXiv 1705.08386